Daily Life in Community

 THE CAMPUS

-C.S. takes place at Potash Hill, a rural campus on the southern foothills of Vermont’s Green Mountains.
+CS takes place at Potash Hill, a rural campus in the southern foothills of Vermont’s Green Mountains.

 Living Accommodations